mirkoschubert/datenschutz-checkliste/cheat-sheet.md

 #### Implementation Advice <!-- omit in toc -->

 * **Simplest solution**: Manually embed map section as an image and link to the respective platform.
 * When embedding as an image, copyright information should be placed directly below the image.
-Screenshots from Google Mags can **not** be used for copyright reasons!
+Screenshots from Google **Maps** can **not** be used for copyright reasons!
 * 2-click solution for **all** services with [Borlabs Cookie](https://de.borlpara.io/borlabs-cookie/) (paid)

 ## Other Aspects